Rajat7550/Ecommerce_project/README.md

 ## Features
 - **User Authentication:** Allows users to register, log in, and manage their accounts.
 - **Product Management:** CRUD operations for products, including adding, editing, and deleting products.
-- **FastAPI Integration:** Utilizes FastAPI for data insertion and patching in the database.
+- **RestAPI Integration:** Utilizes RestAPI for data insertion and patching in the database.
 - **Search Functionality:** Enables users to search for products based on various criteria.
 - **User Profiles:** Displays user profiles with order history (if implemented).
 - **Frontend:** HTML, CSS, JavaScript for frontend development.